-This is the 2nd installment in our “Social Media for Start-ups” series.
 On Monday, we brought you the answer (and a little of the reasoning) behind when to start your social media accounts for your new brand.
 Now that we have that out of the way, let’s dive in to the why.
 It’s all about learning about your brand and your potential customer or reader – not necessarily getting your name out there as much as you can.
-New brand social media is key to the direction of your business – here’s why:
+Your brand’s social media accounts are the key to the direction of your business.

 Who Your Target Audience Really Is